 Thomas A. Betts, Jr., was born in Rockingham County in 1941 but has lived in Rocky Mount since childhood.
 A graduate of East Carolina University, Tom returned to the area determined to make a difference.
 And, make a difference, he has.
 Hardly an endeavor or organization in our community has not been helped by Tom’s hard work and conscientious efforts to make Nash and Edgecombe Counties grow and prosper.

-A successful businessman, Tom founded Betts Insurance and later became Senior Development Officer for RBC Centura.
-His business acumen acquired from 40 plus years in the property and liability insurance fields was shared on the boards of directors of the BioSignia Corporation, First Carolina Financial Services, and The Rocky Mount City Club.
-Tom has served and continues to serve on the boards of many major organizations.
+A successful businessman, Tom founded Betts & Company, Insurors and later became Senior Development Officer for RBC Centura.
+He shares his business acumen acquired from 40 plus years in the property and liability insurance fields on the boards of many major organizations.
+Notably, Tom was a Founding Director of First Carolina Bank and The Rocky Mount City Club.
+Also, he was a board member of The Planters National Bank Corporation and First Carolina Financial Services.

 As an early leader in the community, Tom took the lead for Nash Community College to establish an educational training facility to recruit Consolidated Diesel Company.
 Tom’s commitment and passion for North Carolina Wesleyan College made a direct impact on the sustainability and preservation of the college, earning him the prestigious Algernon Sydney Sullivan Award in 2007.
 Even the highway beside the college is named the Thomas A. Betts Parkway.